How to Tell the Difference Between Mold and Trichomes on Cannabis

 2 – Smell

-Weed’s terpenes are what gives it the distinct aroma.
+Weed’s terpenes give it a distinct aroma.
 Marijuana strains have a variety of different fragrances, including spice, pepper, citrus, pine, or fruit.
 Research the strain you are purchasing to see if it has the ‘right’ smell.
 As long as your sense of smell is reasonable, you should have no problem identifying moldy weed.

 3 – Touch